Rodney Yee

-Life and career
+Early life and education

 Rodney Yee was born in 1957, the Chinese-American son of an Air Force Colonel, and spent his childhood on military bases in Altus, Oklahoma and Puerto Rico.
 He was a gymnast during his high school years and later became a ballet dancer, performing with the Oakland Ballet Company and the Matsuyama Ballet Company of Tokyo, Japan.
 He began studies in philosophy and physical therapy at the University of California, Berkeley, though he dropped out in order to pursue ballet full-time.

+Career

 Yee became a yoga enthusiast in the Iyengar school, but now teaches a blend of Iyengar Yoga and his own invented style.
 He began his yoga teaching career at a studio called The Yoga Room in Berkeley; in 1987 he co-founded the Piedmont Yoga Studio in Oakland.

 In 2002, several students of Yee's stated that they were having sexual relations with Yee and that the behavior had been going on for some time.
 Yee was sued for breach of contract, the claim alleging multiple sexual affairs with his students.

+Personal life

 Yee has three children from his first marriage to Donna Fone, whom he divorced in 2002 after twenty-four years of marriage.
 He married former model Colleen Saidman, one of his students, in December 2006.
 Since dating students violates the precepts of yoga teacher conduct as defined by the Yoga Alliance, this led to division in Yee-oriented communities.
 Yee and Saidman live in The Hamptons.
-Both yoga instructors, they continue to pursue their own careers (Yee with YeeYoga and Gaiam; Saidman with Yoga Shanti) and in May, 2008 opened an online yoga club / virtual yoga studio together called The Gaiam Yoga Club.
-Yee now teaches around the world at workshops, retreats, and conferences.